 The UE may request a PDU session establishment and modification or initiate the service request to re-active the PDU session for an available LADN when the UE is located in the LADN service area.
 If the UE has moved out of the LADN service area, the PDU session for LADN may be released by the SMF, or the user-plane resources for the PDU session may be deactivated by the SMF.
 If the UE has returned to the LADN service area, and the network has downlink user data pending, the network re-activates the user-plane resources for the PDU session for LADN.

+When the UE is deregistered from the 5GS, the LADN information in the UE is invalid.

 NOTE: In this release, LADNs apply only to 3GPP access.